Perlovich/phone_sharing_service/README.md

 of flaws of my solution.
 These TODOS include:
 - Currently, if the phone is booked, it's written into the PHONES table itself.
 It's clearly bad design.
 There should be a separate table BOOKINGS for this.
-- When a list of phones is requested, code calls Phonoapi for more information.
+- When a list of phones is requested, code calls Fonoapi for more information.
 It's bad design.
-There are 2 much better ways to handle this: (1) request this info from Phonoapi when phones are added into the system.
-In this case we also need some mechanism to handle situations when calls to Phonoapi fail.
+There are 2 much better ways to handle this: (1) request this info from Fonoapi when phones are added into the system.
+In this case we also need some mechanism to handle situations when calls to Fonoapi fail.
 (2) There can be a separate worker (scheduler) which updates phone info from time to time.
 Anyway, requesting this info real-time when our API is used is not a good solution.
 - PhoneSharingController is under-tested.
 For example, #bookPhone returns 400 when bookerName is empty, and it's not tested anywhere.
 More time is required to write such tests.
 - PhoneInfoService is under-tested.
 There is async logic.
 I need more time to test it properly.
 But I manually tested it using logs/Thread.sleep/delay, so I know it's working as expected.
-- Logging of requests to Phonoapi.
+- Logging of requests to Fonoapi.
 Contacting 3d party API is often the most fragile part of the application.
 Requests/responses are often fully logged (including headers) to later trace problems.
 This can be implemented as a separate Spring service.
 - When multiple requests simultaneously try to book or return the same phone, the 409 status is